-As many of you know, I was honored to chair INTOSAI's strategic planning task force, and I know firsthand the contributions that regional members like Korea and other task force members have made to this historic effort.
+As some of you may know, I was honored to chair INTOSAI's strategic planning task force, and I know firsthand the contributions that regional members like Korea and other task force members have made to this historic effort.
 I'm confident INTOSAI's new strategic plan will help raise the organization and its members to new heights in the coming years.

 A strategic plan is just one of many tools that SAIs have at their disposal to promote a forward focus.
-Other tools include key national indicators and scenario planning.
+Other tools include key national (outcome-based) indicators and scenario planning.
 Unfortunately, not all governments, including my own, have taken full advantage of these tools.

 The value of a strategic plan is probably obvious to everyone in this room.
 By thinking more comprehensively, governments can better set priorities and target their efforts, not just over months or years but over decades.
 In our case, GAO's strategic plan defines our agency's mission, goals, and objectives.
 Our plan also includes a range of key public policy trends and challenges that warrant attention from lawmakers and our agency.
-The plan also incorporates our agency's core values as the foundation for everything we do.
+The plan also incorporates our agency's core values and protocols as the foundation for everything we do.
 In my view, an entity that doesn't have a strategic plan has little hope of maximizing value and mitigating risk.
+In addition, in my view, "core values" represent an excellent way to convey institutional beliefs and boundaries that will help to facilitate timely, sound and consistent decision making.

-Key national indicators are another tool that can help governments focus on performance and the future.
+Key national indicators represent another tool that can help governments focus on current performance and develop a more positive future path.
 Key national indicators allow policymakers to better assess a nation's status, its progress over time, and its position relative to other nations on issues like public safety, health care, housing, education, and the environment.
-Such indicators can help guide strategic planning, enhance performance and accountability reporting, and encourage more informed decision making and oversight.
+Such indicators can help guide strategic planning, enhance performance and accountability reporting, and encourage more informed decision making and effective oversight, authorization, and appropriations decisions.

 Key indicator systems are now used by various supranational and international entities, including the European Union, the Organization for Economic Co-operation and Development (OECD), and the United Nations.
-For years now, several countries, including Australia, Canada, and the United Kingdom, and even some U.S. states and municipalities have been using indicators to prioritize and target public resources.
+For years now, several countries, including Australia, Canada, and the United Kingdom, and even some U.S. states and municipalities, have been using indicators to prioritize and target public resources.
 It's time the U.S. federal government and other countries developed their own systems.

 We at GAO are working with our National Academies of Sciences, the OECD, and others to help make key national indicators a reality in the United States and elsewhere.
-Furthermore, INTOSAI has adopted key national indicators as one of two main themes for its 2007 Congress in Mexico City.
+Furthermore, INTOSAI has adopted key national indicators as one of two main themes for its 2007 congress in Mexico City.
+The United States is chairing this theme and we look forward to addressing it with our colleagues in Mexico City this November.

 U.S. civilian agencies, including GAO, have started using another foresight tool long familiar to our defense agencies: scenario planning.
 For years, GAO has used this technique to analyze America's long-range fiscal imbalance.
-More recently, we've used scenario planning concepts to assess our nation's preparedness for natural disasters like hurricanes and earthquakes.
+More recently, we've used scenario planning concepts to assess our nation's preparedness for natural disasters like hurricanes and earthquakes, and plan to expand its use to other areas.